-We rediscovered dating again a few years ago, and it’s changed our marriage drastically.
-We are pretty ruthless and don’t let anything stand in the way of our weekly date.
+We rediscovered dating a few years ago, and it’s changed our marriage drastically.
+We ruthlessly don’t let anything stand in the way of our weekly date.

 3. Get away.

 There is nothing like a week away with your spouse to help your marriage.
-Just the break from the norm does wonders in itself.
-When you attend an event or retreat geared to help your marriage, it has amazing results.
-We now attend, at least, one weekend marriage retreat every single year.
+A break from the norm does wonders in itself.
+And if you attend an event or retreat geared to help your marriage, it has amazing results.
+We now attend at least one marriage retreat every single year.

 4. Get help.